StevenMccracken/Dropp/Dropp/README.md

 **[⬆ back to top](#table-of-contents)**
 <a name="update-text"></a>
-### Change a dropp's text
+### 16. Change a dropp's text

 * Route: __PUT__ https://dropps.me/dropps/[droppId]/text
-* Purpose: Update a dropp's text to a new value
+* Purpose: Updates a dropp's text to a new value
 * Request body type: `x-www-form-urlencoded`
 * Required parameters
   * In the header